 Mortality The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+The table includes

+15 years of mortality improvements using 90% of scale MP 2016 by Society of Actuaries.
+For more details on this table, please refer to the December 2017 experience study report.